 Are you struggling to make sense of a senseless situation and want a godly perspective?
 Has your relationship with a spouse, friend or family member drifted away from being God-centered?
 Do you feel shame, guilt, anger, or fear that prayer and/or Bible reading alone isn’t enough?
 Do you find friends or family too close to your situation to be objective?
 Is it possible that you don’t want to let others down because of how you feel?
 Have you experienced loss, confusion or even betrayal?
 Does it feel that sometimes God isn’t listening or is far away?
-Do you feel guilty over not being good enough?
+Do you feel a sense of not being good enough?
 Are you experiencing sadness, depression, anxiety or worry yet want to regain hope, peace, and joy?
 Do resentments stress you out?

-There is hope in getting through these struggles from Christian, God honoring counseling.
+There is hope in getting through these struggles from Christian, God-honoring counseling.
 Many believers have struggles, doubt, fears, times of disbelief, difficulties in their relationships.
 Meaning, you are not alone nor do you have to go through these trying times alone.
 Having a trained caring, compassionate listener as a counselor introduces you to the opportunity that positive, godly change is possible.
 In many times of struggle or crisis, we may doubt God’s active part in our lives.
 We may find ourselves frustrated, angry, and possibly helpless in difficult times, wondering why things are going the way they are.
 In these uncertain times, having one who shares a common bond in faith may be very helpful in renewing your faith in God and clarifying your relationship with Him as well as with others.
 Circumstances change on a regular basis but that doesn’t mean our Foundation or our faith in that Foundation has to change too.

 Some Questions You May Have